Helpful information for visitors, farmers and agricultural supporters.

 Pick-your-own, or U-Pick farms, offer you a chance to harvest the freshest produce direct from the farm.
 Learn food preservation techniques from the experts.
 View UMaine Cooperative Extension resources for food preservation.

 For Farmers: Resource Library to Support Your Agritourism Endeavor

 - Liability in Maine Agritourism Statute - Review the State of Maine statute about agritourism liability.

 - Maine Bureau of Insurance, Consumer Guide to Insuring Your Farm (PDF) - This covers the basics of property and liability coverage.

-- Integrating Safety into Agritourism - These checklists are designed to assist farms with identifying potential safety hazards, how to implement safety strategies, and provide farms with the resources to address safety issues once identified on their operations.
+- Integrating Safety into Agritourism - These checklists are designed to help farms identify potential safety hazards, learn how to implement safety strategies, and address identified safety issues.

 - Maine Agritourism Liability Sign, Print-ready, 24 x 30-inch (PDF) – Includes required language from liability statute.
-May be used as an option to professionally print sign for display during agritourism activities.
+May be used as an option to professionally printed sign, which can be displayed during agritourism activities.